 Some of my beaded ornaments needed the glue and some did not!
 Must be the way I tied it or maybe how tightly I pulled it.

-beaded Christmas tree ornament
+beaded Christmas tree ornaments

 to paint or not to paint

-The light colored wood is perfect for the look I am going for but I might try painting a few in white and adding some glitter just for that special touch.
+The light-colored wood is perfect for the look I am going for but I might try painting a few in white and adding some glitter just for that special touch.